logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 meta.value.initialValues;
 ```

-- `valid`: The form's validity status, will be `true` if the errors array is empty.
-Note that `true` could either mean the form doesn't have any errors or that the **form was not validated yet**.
+- `valid`: The form's validity status, will be `true` if the errors array is empty initially, but will be updated once the form is mounted.
 - `touched`: If at least one field was blurred (unfocused) inside the form.
 - `dirty`: If at least one field's value was updated.
 - `pending`: If at least one field's validation is still pending.